mlemanczyk/Recyclable.Collections/README.md

 The architecture of the classes included in this project is driven primarily by performance & memory footprints.
 The following decisions were made to support it.

 ## Code duplication
-There is some level of code duplication in each of the classes.
+There is high level of code duplication in each of the classes.
 When you look at them, you will see they are alike & some of the code could be extracted to extension methods.
-It has been done & proved to perform worse.
-For this reason, properties & methods expected to be on the hotpath duplicate some code.
+It has been done & has proved to perform worse.
+For this reason, properties & methods expected much of the code is duplicated to get the most out of it.

 ## Common base `ILongList<T>`
 Having a common base class for all the classes looks very attractive.
 But it is also proved to perform worse, if you start making properties & methods virtual & there are subsequent calls to `base`.
 For this reason, each of the classes is the root class & there are hardly any virtual methods & properties.
 All classes are meant to be `final`, but I've not marked them as `sealed`.
 If you feel that you'd benefit from it, you're welcomed to inherit from them.